Neural Networks and (Virtual) Extended Formulations: Introduction

-The piecewise linear nature of the studied networks suggests to tackle such questions by means of polyhedral geometry, see, e.g., the recent survey~\cite{huchette2023deep}.
-In fact, a similar problem to the question above used to be open for a long time in the context of linear programming, until Rothvo\ss~\cite{rothvoss2017matching} resolved it affirmatively: does there exist a polytope $P$ over which we can optimize in polynomial time, but any linear programming formulation must have exponential size?
+The piecewise linear nature of the studied networks suggests to tackle such questions by means of polyhedral geometry, see, e.g., the recent survey by \citet{huchette2023deep}.
+In fact, a similar problem to the question above used to be open for a long time in the context of linear programming, until \citet{rothvoss2017matching} resolved it affirmatively: does there exist a polytope $P$ over which we can optimize in polynomial time, but any linear programming formulation must have exponential size?
 This question can be formalized with the notion of \emph{extension complexity} $\xc(P)$, which describes the minimal number of facets of any polytope $Q$ that projects onto $P$.
-In this case, we call $Q$ an \emph{extended formulation} of $P$.
-Rothvo\ss~\cite{rothvoss2017matching} proved that the matching polytope has exponential extension complexity even though Edmonds' algorithm~\cite{edmonds1965maximum} can be used to find the maximum weight matching or minimum weight perfect matching in polynomial time.
-Additionally, it was also proven that a couple of polytopes associated with NP-hard optimization problems like the travelling salesperson problem have exponential extension complexity~\cite{fiorini2015exponential}.
+In this case, we call $Q$ an \emph{extended formulation} of $P$. \citet{rothvoss2017matching} proved that the matching polytope has exponential extension complexity even though the algorithm by \citet{edmonds1965maximum} can be used to find the maximum weight matching or minimum weight perfect matching in polynomial time.
+Additionally, \citet{fiorini2015exponential} proved that a couple of polytopes associated with NP-hard optimization problems like the traveling salesperson problem have exponential extension complexity. \citet{rothvoss2017matching} and \citet*{fiorini2015exponential} received the Gödel Prize 2023 for their breakthrough results.

-There is a direct translation between polytopes (as feasible sets of linear programs) and CPWL functions (represented by neural networks) through the notion of the \emph{support function} $f_P(c)=\max_{x\in P} c^\top x$ of a polytope $P$.
+There is a direct translation between polytopes (as feasible sets of linear programs) and CPWL functions (represented by neural networks) through the notion of the \emph{support function} $f_P(c)=\max_{x\in P} c^\top x$ of a polytope $P$, see \Cref{fig:correspondence-polytope-support-function}.
 This (convex) CPWL function, which has one linear region for each vertex of $P$, uniquely determines $P$ via convex duality.
 Computing $f_P(c)$ means determining the objective value when optimizing over $P$ in $c$-direction.
-Each CPWL function $f_P$ can be represented by a neural network~\cite{arora2018understanding}, though the required number of neurons can be large.
+Each CPWL function $f_P$ can be represented by a neural network \citep{arora2018understanding}, though the required number of neurons can be large.
 To quantify this, we define the \emph{neural network complexity} $\nnc(P)$ as the minimum number of neurons to represent $f_P$ by a maxout neural network.